b3nkang/b3nkang/README.md

 ### **Hi!**

 I'm Ben, and I'm a junior at Brown University studying computer science.
-You can find more about me at my personal site, [benkang.me](https://benkang.me/)
+More about me at [benkang.me](https://benkang.me/)!

 <table style="width:100%">
   <tr>